Dr. Benjamin Jones (Assistant Professor of Physics)

 Benjamin Smithers (Graduate Student)

-Benjamin R. Smithers is a graduate student working with Dr. Benjamin Jones in physics at UTA.
-He previously studied at the University of California at Santa Cruz, where he earned his bachelor’s degree in both Physics and Mathematics.
-There, Smithers was awarded the Chancellor’s Undergraduate Award for his work on simulating the effects of beam-induced neutron radiation on calorimetry in the high-radiation forward environment of the proposed International Linear Collider.
-Now he hopes to use his computational and simulation experience to better understand the sources of systematic error at the IceCube Neutrino Observatory.
+Benjamin R Smithers is a graduate student working with Dr. Benjamin Jones at UTA.
+He earned his bachelor’s degree at University of California at Santa Cruz, where he majored in both Physics and Mathematics.
+There, Smithers was awarded the Chancellor’s Undergraduate Award for work on his thesis: simulating the effects of beam-induced neutron radiation on calorimetry in the high-radiation forward environment of the proposed International Linear Collider.
+Now he is using his computational and simulation experience to investigate the prospects of new physics observable at the IceCube Neutrino Observatory.

 Logan Norman (Undergraduate Researcher)